St. Helena High School Athletic Hall of Fame: O'Rourke a standout in football, baseball

 Family background

-Terry played Little League Baseball in St. Helena and St. Helena Carpy Gang Football.
+Terry played Little League baseball in St. Helena and youth football with St. Helena’s Carpy Gang.
 He also played summer youth baseball in high school.